 - Transfer it to a bowl and let it cool for a while then place some plastic wrap directly on the surface of the cream to prevent a skin from forming as it cools.
 Refrigerate until cooled.

-- For bigne combine water, butter and sugar in a saucepan and bring to the boil.
-Remove from the heat for a moment, add the flour and return to the low heat.
-Stir continuously until you see the dough come away from the sides of the pan.
-It should look like a smooth ball of dough.
+- For the bigne, place the water, butter and sugar in a heavy-based saucepan and bring to the boil.
+Remove from the heat and add the flour.
+Return to the heat and stir continuously until the mixture forms a balll in the centre of the saucepan.

 - Now, fill a medium saucepan with enough oil for bigne to float.
-When the oil is heated, scoop a teaspoon of the batter, then use another teaspoon to help scrape the mixture into a ball and drop it carefully into hot oil.
+When the oil is heated, scoop a teaspoon of the batter and using another teaspoon drop it carefully into the hot oil.

 - Once all bigne are fried using a piping bag, fill them with chilled pastry cream.
 Dust with icing sugar before serving.

 Home > Italian Dessert Recipes > Bigne di San Giuseppe Recipe